-Enjoy a glass or five of their finest in their decking area with the brilliant view of the rolling, lush green vineyard.
+Enjoy a glass or five of their finest in their decking area with a brilliant view of the rolling, lush green vineyard.

 9. Sparkling Pointe Vinyard

-Sparkling Pointe is North Fork’s only winery to produce the Sparkling Wines exclusively.
-40-acres of their ground encompassing classic Champagne varietals – Chardonnay, Pinot Noir and, Pinot Meunier.
+Sparkling Pointe is North Fork’s only winery to produce Sparkling Wines exclusively.
+40 acres of their ground encompassing classic Champagne varietals – Chardonnay, Pinot Noir, and, Pinot Meunier.

-Their prestige award-winning selection include Brut, Blanc de Noir, Brut Seduction, Cuvee Carnaval Blancs, Cuvee Carnaval Rose, Topaz Imperial.
+Their prestige award-winning selection includes Brut, Blanc de Noir, Brut Seduction, Cuvee Carnaval Blancs, Cuvee Carnaval Rose, and Topaz Imperial.

-Enjoy bubbly of your choice in their soaring double-height tasting room or lawn tasting area.
+Enjoy the bubbly of your choice in their soaring double-height tasting room or lawn tasting area.

 10. Pindar Vineyard

-Pindar vineyard is the largest vineyard (500-acre) on Long Island.
+Pindar vineyard is the largest vineyard (500 acres) on Long Island.
 They craft some 23 varietals of blends from their 17 varieties of grapes, producing staggering 70,000 cases of wine per year.

-They are well known for their proprietary wines – Winter White, Spring Splendor, Summer Blush and, Autumn Gold.
-Their signature collection, Dr. Dan’s Gewürztraminer 2020, has been served during the Governor’s Cup and has won ‘Best White Wine,’ ‘Best Gewürztraminer’ and Platinum Medal at 2021 New York Wine Classic.
+They are well known for their proprietary wines – Winter White, Spring Splendor, Summer Blush, and, Autumn Gold.
+Their signature collection, Dr. Dan’s Gewürztraminer 2020, has been served during the Governor’s Cup and has won ‘Best White Wine,’ ‘Best Gewürztraminer’ and Platinum Medal at the 2021 New York Wine Classic.